dhirajraut1/BS-ICS/README.md

 ## How to use
-1. Download the desired ics file
+1. Download the desired ics file (Eg. [2080 ics file](https://raw.githubusercontent.com/dhirajraut1/BS-ICS/main/2080/2080-all.ics) )
 2. Open your calendar
 3. Click on create new calendar
 4. Add the ics file